sealfoss/GstUnityPlugin/README.md

 with NDK 25.

 Use enclosed PluginProject/CmakeLists.txt to build plugin for windows.
 This will require GStreamer installation on build machine.
+Use Android NDK 25 with the enclosed Anrdoid ndk-build project to build for ARM64 Android.
+ARM v67 32bit isn't directly supported, but probably works.

 The project *probably* won't build successfully for Android on a Windows machine due to the Windows limit on command string length.
 There may be a work around, but I was only able to build successfully with my Ubuntu 22.04 workstation due to this limitation on Windows.

 This plugin was inspired by the mrayGStreamerUnity project, available here: